emmericp/MoonGen/README.md

 Note that this might change.
 Using DPDK also comes with disadvantages like its bloated build system and configuration.

 # References
-[1] Paul Emmerich, Florian Wohlfart, Daniel Raumer, and Georg Carle.
-MoonGen: A Scriptable High-Speed Packet Generator.
-2014.
-Preprint available: [arXiv:1410.3322](http://arxiv.org/abs/1410.3322)
+[1] Paul Emmerich, Sebastian Gallenmüller, Florian Wohlfart, Daniel Raumer, and Georg Carle.
+MoonGen: A Scriptable High-Speed Packet Generator, 2015.
+Draft.
+Conference TBD.
+[Preprint available](http://www.net.in.tum.de/fileadmin/bibtex/publications/papers/MoonGen_draft2.pdf).

 [2] Alessio Botta, Alberto Dainotti, and Antonio Pescapé.
 Do you trust your software-based traffic generator?
 In *IEEE Communications Magazine*, 48(9):158–165, 2010.